 - What causes this?

 - Are your gardening care practices wanting?

 However, tomatoes can easily succumb to a number of problems, landing their caretakers in a world of despair.
 Considering all their trouble, it’s a wonder many people still grow them.

-What Causes Yellow Leaves on a Tomato Plant?
+What Causes Yellow Leaves On Tomato Plants?

 Let us look at each of these causes, and hopefully, you will find one or a combination that could help you come up with a proper solution.

 Yellow Leaves: Probably Nothing To Worry About